 Amazon Sellers Only Get Their Money Every Two Weeks

 Amazon does not accept PayPal from buyers.
-That can be a problem if you are using the revenue from your sales to purchase more inventory to sell.
+That can be a problem if you are using the revenue from your sales on other platforms to purchase more inventory to sell.
 There are ways to work around the two-week payment system, but you must apply and be approved by Amazon.

 Competition is Brutal

-It's Difficult and Time-consuming to Build a Positive Feedback Profile
+It Takes Time to Build a Positive Feedback Profile

 Your Products Can Become Restricted and Unsellable at Any Time